-Writing a good job description allows you to emotionally connect with your job seeker while separating yourself from competition who is assumably also looking for similar applicants.
+Writing a good job description allows you to emotionally connect with your job seeker while separating yourself from the competition, which is assumably also looking for similar applicants.
 Good job descriptions are not hard to write.
-The best job descriptions are simply a story about your company, the importance you place on good hires and your common mission/goal to achieve by specific actions.
+The best job descriptions are simply a story about your company, your importance on good hires, and your common mission/goal to achieve by specific actions.

 Let’s dive into each function of the job description to help you write the best job description for your organization:

 The key to a job title is not how creative or bold you can make it.
 Think of what your ideal applicant is typing into their favorite job board to find your job.
-Chances are they are not using made up job titles or using an absurd amount of punctuation marks!!
+Chances are they are not using made-up job titles or an absurd amount of punctuation marks!
 They are typing in the function or role they wish to seek.
 This should be your job title.
-Save the super creative, funny job titles for their business cards and Linkedin profile.
+Save the super creative, funny job titles for their business cards and Linkedin profiles.

 The most influential element to millennials when deciding which company to work for is not the function of the job.
 It’s actually the “Why” behind the organization.
 Tell the story at the top of your job description.
-How did you start, what is it you do and WHY you do it.
-Emotionally connecting with your audience right off the bat will help your applicant conversion rate.
+How did you start, what is it you do, and WHY you do it.
+Emotionally connecting with your audience immediately will help your applicant conversion rate.

-Use this paragraph to talk about a day and a life at this position.
-What is it you’ll be doing.
-Be sure to share why it’s important and what key responsibilities they’ll be held accountable to.
-This is not the place to rattle off every responsibility, rather, it’s a time to briefly describe and set the tone of importance of the role.
+Use this paragraph to discuss a day and a life in this position.
+What is it you’ll be doing?
+Be sure to share why it’s crucial and what key responsibilities they’ll be held accountable to.
+This is not the place to rattle off every responsibility; instead, it’s a time to briefly describe and set the tone of the importance of the role.
 This is also your space to sell your giving back to the employee.
-What training you offer, how you’ll help them be the best they can be.
+What training do you offer, and how you’ll help them be the best they can be?

-Now that you have outlined the key functions and importance of the position, you can dive into specifics and accountability.
+Now that you have outlined the essential functions and importance of the position, you can dive into specifics and accountability.
 Use bullet points to separate each responsibility or skill they’ll need.
-If there are skills absolutely required and some which are not as important, you can separate the list into two tiers, MUST HAVE, NICE-TO-HAVE.
+If skills are required, and some are not as important, you can separate the list into two tiers: must have and nice to have.
 Be clear.

 Typically this area is overlooked in writing average job descriptions.
-However, good job descriptions pay a lot of attention to writing out specific skills, education and work experience needed to be successful in this role.
+However, good job descriptions pay a lot of attention to writing out specific skills, education, and work experience needed to be successful in this role.
 Candidates often spend a lot of time in this section to justify if they should apply or not.
-If you find your organization putting more weight to soft-skills over exact work experience, you need to tell that story to ensure a good A-Player does not pass on applying because they were caught up on the “Must have 5 years experience in XYZ.”
+If you find your organization putting more weight on soft skills over exact work experience, you need to tell that story to ensure a good A-Player does not pass on applying because they were caught up on the “Must have five years experience in XYZ.”

-You’ve talked about the company in the company overview section, however, you should do it again.
+You’ve discussed the company in the overview section; however, you should do it again.
 Dive deeper into your core values.
-Explain why they are important and how they will drive the vision of the company to be successful.
-This section can be a good time to tell a deeper story on why the company started, stability, growth plans.
+Explain why they are essential and how they will drive the company’s vision to be successful.
+This section can be a good time to tell a deeper story on why the company started, its stability, and its growth plans.
 Paint a picture.
-We want the candidate to fall in love with the company before they even apply.
+We want the candidate to fall in love with the company before applying.

-We have seen successful job descriptions use quotes and testimonials from their current employees here.
-If you have a powerful employment brand, you’ll want to link to social media accounts which illustrate this.
+Successful job descriptions use quotes and testimonials from their current employees.
+If you have a powerful employment brand, you’ll want to link to social media accounts that illustrate this.

 How much detail you share in your job description about the compensation is entirely up to you.
 However, good job descriptions tend to leave little to the imagination.
-You do not want to waste your time with applicants who are expecting double than your high range.
+You do not want to waste your time with applicants expecting double your high range.
 You set yourself up for failure.
-We have seen many companies explain an estimated on-target earnings range this year and what to expect three years out.
-Show your vision to hire for long-term view.
+Many companies have explained an estimated on-target earnings range this year and what to expect three years out.
+Show your vision to hire for a long-term view.

-Required hours for the role especially non-normal operating hours should be explained.
+The required hours for the role should be explained, especially non-normal operating hours.
 It’s recommended you explain reasonable expectations for work hours.
 Provide as much information as possible on your job description to allow the candidate to self-eliminate through the process if they are not the right hire.

-Getting your job description from good to great will depend greatly on your ability to showcase the “WHY” behind your employment offering.
-We do a good job at selling customer’s the benefit of our service or widget, however, employment marketing is often overlooked.
+Getting your job description from good to great will depend significantly on your ability to showcase the “WHY” behind your employment offering.
+We do an excellent job at selling customer’s the benefit of our service or widget; however, employment marketing is often overlooked.
 Showcase your benefit of being the employer of choice for each role.

 A few ways to enhance your candidate experience:

 The best way to know you are building a good job description is usually down to how much attention to detail you provide.
 There are endless amounts of marketing and messaging you could add.
-The best employers recognize each new candidate as a potential impact to their business.
-Whether or not they end up working for you, their experience with your brand, job description can lead them to refer friends and co-workers in your direction.
+The best employers recognize each new candidate as potentially impacting their business.
+Whether or not they end up working for you, their experience with your brand and job description can lead them to refer friends and co-workers in your direction.